nicholaswmin/automap/README.md

 ## Redis Data Structure

-All keys/values saved into Redis follow a canonical and most importantly, human-readable format.
+All keys/values saved into Redis follow a canonical and most importantly *human-readable* format.

-The idea is that you might stop using this module altogether, or simply need to directly get list items from Redis; you should always have a crystal-clear data structure in Redis that you can easily follow.
+The idea is that you might stop using this module altogether or simply need to directly get list items from Redis.

+You should always have a simple and clear data structure in Redis that you can easily follow.

 Assuming the above example, our flats are saved under this Redis key: